When Sets Can and Cannot Have MSTD Subsets: Sum-Dominant subsets of the prime numbers

-We now investigate MSTD subsets of the primes.
-While Theorem \ref{thm:prime} follows immediately from the Green-Tao theorem, we first conditionally prove there are infinitely many MSTD subsets of the primes as this argument gives a better sense of what the `truth' should be (i.e., how far we must go before we find MSTD subsets).
+We now investigate sum-dominant subsets of the primes.
+While Theorem \ref{thm:prime} follows immediately from the Green-Tao theorem, we first conditionally prove there are infinitely many sum-dominant subsets of the primes as this argument gives a better sense of what the `truth' should be (i.e., how far we must go before we find sum-dominant subsets).